A sparse semismooth Newton based proximal majorization-minimization algorithm for nonconvex square-root-loss regression problems: Introduction

 where $X\in \R^{m\times n}$ is the design matrix, $b\in \R^m$ is the response vector, and $\varepsilon\in \R^m$ is the noise vector for which each of its component $\varepsilon_{i}$ has zero-mean and unknown variance $\varsigma^{2}$.
 In many applications, the number of attributes $n$ is much larger than the sample size $m$ and $\truebeta$ is known to be sparse a priori.
 Under the assumption of sparsity, a regularizer which controls the overfitting and/or variable selection is often added to the model.
 One of the most commonly used regularizers in practice is the $\ell_{1}$ norm and the resulting model, first proposed in \cite{Tibshirani1996}, is usually referred to as the Lasso model, which is given by

 where $\|\cdot\|$ is the Euclidean norm in $\R^m$.
 The Lasso estimator produced from (\ref{eq:Lasso}) is computationally attractive because it minimizes a structured convex function.
 Moreover, when the error vector $\varepsilon$ follows a normal distribution and suitable design conditions hold, this estimator achieves a near-oracle performance.
 Despite having these attractive features, the Lasso recovery of $\truebeta$ relies on knowing the standard deviation of the noise.
-However, it is non-trivial to estimate the deviation when the feature dimension is large, particularly when it is much larger than the sample dimension.
+However, it is non-trivial to estimate the deviation when the feature dimension is large, particularly when it is much larger than the sample size.
 To overcome the aforementioned defect, the authors in \cite{BelloniCW2011} proposed a new estimator that solves the square-root Lasso (srLasso) model

 which eliminates the need to know or to pre-estimate the deviation.
-It has been shown in \cite{BelloniCW2011} that the srLasso estimator achieves the near-oracle rate of convergence under some suitable conditions, even though the noise level $\varsigma$ is unknown.
+It has been shown (see e.g., \cite{Bellec,Derumigny}) that the srLasso estimator can achieve the minimax optimal rate of convergence under some suitable conditions, even though the noise level $\varsigma$ is unknown.
 It is worth mentioning that the scaled Lasso proposed by Sun and Zhang \cite{SunZ2012} is essentially equivalent to the srLasso model \eqref{eq:SRLasso}.
 The solution approach proposed by the authors in \cite{SunZ2012} is to iteratively solve a sequence of Lasso problems, which can be expensive numerically.
 Moreover, Xu, Caramanis and Mannor \cite{XuCM} proved that the srLasso model \eqref{eq:SRLasso} is equivalent to a robust linear regression problem subject to an uncertainty set that bounds the norm of the disturbance to each feature, which itself is an ideal approach of reducing sensitivity of linear regression.

 The Lasso problem and the srLasso problem are both convex and computationally attractive.
 A number of algorithms, such as the accelerated proximal gradient (APG) method \cite{BeckT2009}, interior-point method (IPM) \cite{KimKLBG2007}, and least angle regression (LARS) \cite{EfronHJT} have been proposed to solve the Lasso problem \eqref{eq:Lasso}.
 In a very recent work \cite{LiSunToh2018}, Li, Sun and Toh proposed a highly efficient semismooth Newton augmented Lagrangian method to solve the Lasso problem (\ref{eq:Lasso}).
 In contrast to the Lasso problem \eqref{eq:Lasso}, there are currently no efficient algorithms for solving the more challenging srLasso problem \eqref{eq:SRLasso} due to the fact that the square-root loss function in the objective is nonsmooth.
 Notably the alternating direction method of multipliers (ADMM) was applied to solve the srLasso problem \eqref{eq:SRLasso} by the authors in \cite{Liuhan2015}.
 However, as can be seen from the numerical experiments conducted later in this paper, the ADMM approach is not very efficient in solving many large-scale problems.